cncf/tag-security/assessments/guide/security-reviewer.md

 security assessment documentation.
 It is the responsibility of the security reviewer to make known his/her own conflict of interests.

 For each project, 2 SIG-Security chairs must sign off on the conflicts presented to them that the assessment lead has no conflicts, and reviewers have no hard conflicts.
+Reasons for accepting and rejecting conflicts should be documented.

 Below are classifications of hard/soft conflicts.